PacktPublishing/Clean-Code-in-Python-Second-Edition/book/src/README.rst

 Clean Code in Python
 --------------------
-Code for the book [Clean code in Python second edition](https://www.packtpub.com/product/clean-code-in-python-second-edition/9781800560215).
+Code for the book Clean Code in Python Second Edition.

 Requirements
 ============